BlueAndGold - Top Players Against Clemson

 With the Fighting Irish offense stagnant for much of the game, sophomore punter Jay Bramblett garnered plenty of opportunities to show off his leg in the ACC Championship.

-He punted the ball six times throughout the game, averaging 48.2 yards per attempt.
+He punted the ball six times and averaged 48.2 yards per attempt.
 He pinned the Tigers inside their own 20-yard line four times.
-Bramblett also booted two balls more than 50 yards, including a season-long, 59-yard bomb.
+Bramblett also booted two balls more than 50 yards, including a season-long 59-yarder.

 ----